So winter has reared its frosty head…

 Selecting clothes from the right fabrics is another key to keeping warm in winter.
 So below you’ll find a quick rundown of some appropriate winter fabrics:

 - Cotton: Best used for base and/or middle layers.
 Cotton won’t keep you as warm as other fabrics, but they’re absorbent and allow the clothes to breath, which reduces sweat.
 Having a few cotton layers to strip down to can also be useful if you’re trapped in a building with the heat cranked up to 80 degrees.
-For casual looks, you could also go for a thick-knit sweater or cardigan and wear it as a top layer.
+For casual dressing, you could also go for a thick-knit sweater or cardigan and wear it as a top layer.

 - Denim: Best used for middle and/or top layers and legwear.
 Jeans are always a good choice for a casual look, and winter is no exception to that.
 Denim is also a good choice for a middle layer or top layer in the form of a denim shirt of jacket.
 Just keep it to one denim layer max.